Trump’s Possible Pardons Of War Crimes Could Themselves Be War Crimes

 — Just Security (@just_security) May 25, 2019

-The ICRC in their statement provide context about pardons, amnesty, and war crimes.
-In their conclusion, which again is not directed specifically to the Trump Administration, they say the following:
+The ICRC, in their statement, provides context about pardons, amnesty, and war crimes.
+In their conclusion, which again is not directed specifically to the Trump Administration, they say the following.

 “Customary law is unequivocal that … governments must investigate war crimes allegedly committed by their nationals or armed forces, or on their territory, and if appropriate, prosecute suspects.
 With regard to amnesty, the objective should not be to enable war criminals, or those thought to have seriously violated the laws of war, to evade punishment for their actions.”